termigator1359/Calamity-Boss-Guide/README.md

 * **Ranged**

     * If you want to have a much easier time with half the bosses - use Daedalus Stormbow.
 It's not on any boss because it’s stupid and works until Golem.
+    * The Stars from Holy Arrows are affected by Flasks.
+Feel free to use this to your advantage.
     * Verium Bullets are the first bullets that are going to home, feel free to make a bunch of them.
     * Terra and Hyperius Bullets are also really good.